Wizards & Warriors: Plot

 Wizards & Warriors pits the hero Kuros, the "Knight Warrior of the Books of Excalibur", against the main antagonist, the evil wizard Malkil.
 He was considered one of the greatest wizards in the land, such that Merlin was one of his students.
 However, the aging Malkil has gone mad, using his magic for evil, and has captured the princess as prisoner in Castle IronSpire, deep within the forests of Elrond.
 The brave knight Kuros, is summoned to venture through the forests of Elrond.
 He is armed with the legendary Brightsword, a sword that is powerful enough to beat demons, insects, undead, and the other creatures under Malkil's spell.
 With the sword, he ventures out through the forests of Elrond and the various caves and tunnels and to Castle IronSpire, to defeat Malkil and rescue the princess.

 Development

 Wizards & Warriors was developed by the UK-based Rare for the Nintendo Entertainment System.
-It was released by Acclaim in North America in December 1987; and in Europe on January 7, 1990.
-It was released in Japan by Jaleco with the title Densetsu no Kishi Elrond (伝説の騎士エルロンド, Legendary Knight Elrond) on July 15, 1988.
+It was released by Acclaim Entertainment in North America in December 1987; and in Europe on 7 January 1990.
+It was released in Japan by Jaleco with the title Densetsu no Kishi Elrond (伝説の騎士エルロンド, Legendary Knight Elrond) on 15 July 1988.
+Wizards & Warriors was Acclaim's first game as the domestic publisher; Acclaim's previous releases were all localizations of games originally released by other companies.
 It is Rare's second NES release, after Slalom.
 The soundtrack was composed by video game composer David Wise.